GaitSnippet: Gait Recognition Beyond Unordered Sets and Ordered Sequences: Introduction

-In this work, we propose a new perspective on gait recognition by drawing inspiration from human cognition.
-We observe that human identification does not always depend on a complete gait cycle~\cite{giese2003neural}; instead, it often relies on actions represented by a few adjacent frames (which are not necessarily continuous).
+In this work, we propose a new perspective on gait recognition inspired by human cognition, arguing that identification often depends on key actions in a few adjacent frames—not a full cycle.
+This aligns with the biological finding that ``\emph{recognition is possible for stimuli lasting a fraction of a full walking cycle}''~\cite{giese2003neural}.
 Motivated by this insight, we propose to conceptualize human gait as \emph{a composition of individualized actions}.
 Specifically, as illustrated in Figure~\ref{fig:snippet}, we represent an action using several frames randomly selected from a continuous segment of the sequence, which we term a \textbf{snippet}.
 This approach allows an individual’s walking pattern to be described as the union of snippets derived from the same sequence.
 Gait snippets offer two notable conceptual advantages: (1) Compared to unordered sets, snippets facilitate the incorporation of short-range temporal context for frame-level feature extraction.
 (2) Compared to ordered sequences, snippets enable the capture of long-range temporal dependencies within a long sequence.

 Building on these insights, we focus on snippet-based gait recognition and address two critical challenges: (a) \emph{How to sample snippets during the input phase for training and inference?} (b) \emph{How to effectively model snippet-based inputs for gait recognition?} In this work, we propose an efficient yet effective solution, marking the first attempt to systematically tackle these challenges.